appurist/dtp-server/docs/API.md

 1. **No Proxy**: All Project X API communications originate from the server
 2. **Electron Support**: API designed to work with Electron-based Vue.js client
-3. **Real-time Updates**: WebSocket connection provides live updates for charts and trading activity
+3. **Real-time Updates**: WebSocket connection provides live updates for charts and trading activity (see [WEBSOCKET_API.md](WEBSOCKET_API.md))
 4. **Independent Operation**: Server runs trading algorithms independently of client connections
 5. **Persistent Storage**: All configurations and data are persisted server-side
 6. **Centralized Configuration**: Server manages all connection and trading settings
+7. **Backtest Architecture**: Server stores backtest definitions only; execution happens client-side with temporary result storage
-7. **Strict Port Enforcement**: Server will fail to start if port 3587 is not available
+8. **Strict Port Enforcement**: Server will fail to start if port 3587 is not available